informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### reference.exportTemplates : <code>Object</code>
 Will return the expor templates that are available for this reference.
 It will validate the templates that are defined in annotation.
-If its `detailed` context and annotation didn't have any valid templates, it will return the default export template.
+If its `detailed` context and annotation was missing, it will return the default export template.

 **Kind**: instance property of [<code>Reference</code>](#ERMrest.Reference)